minhluantran017/demo-packer/README.md

 ### Creating a VMware vSphere template

+This code creates a vSphere template on the remote vSphere system, an OVF file locally, and optionally a Vagrant box for VMware.
+You need to have Vagrant installed on your machine if needed.

 This code is tested with Packer v1.5.5, ESXi/vCenter v6.5.

 The default SSH username/password of built image can be found in preseed/kickstart/... file.